 After all, there is a massive demand for quality content.
 Check out the following article to learn what you need to do to become a content writer online.

 Content writing, copywriting, ghostwriting – There are so many terms and different definitions for each of them, it’s easy to get confused.

 The most common ones say that content writing involves creating content that markets well.
 It serves a specific purpose, like marketing or business, and helps the audience to understand an issue or brand.
 The texts are usually long-form and search engine optimized, like blog texts or articles.

-For Copy writing the main goal is to sell an idea or to pitch a brand.
+For Copywriting the main goal is to sell an idea or to pitch a brand.
 It is more used as an advertising vehicle and therefore, specializes in short-form copy, such as press ads or headlines.
-However, copy writer can also be responsible for creating a stronger online presence, where long-from copy is required.
+However, a copywriter can also be responsible for creating a stronger online presence, where long-form copy is required.
 So over time they often migrate to content writers.

 A ghostwriter can write about anything, from speeches to autobiographies or journalistic texts, which are later credited to another person.

 If you want to become a freelance writer, you basically have three options:

 1. Work as a corporate writer, i.e. have a permanent contract with a company or publishing organization and work for them (remotely, if you wish).

 2. Have your own business that involves writing.
 For instance, you could start a blog and make money with things like affiliate marketing or AdSense.
 Bear in mind that it will take much time and work to be able to monetize a blog.